-- Goals Share a personal story Facilitate speaking at the microphone Strengthen the bond of trust by allowing participants to introduce themselves and take an interest in others Materials A radio studio Instructions STEP 1 (1 Create pairs (ask people to go to the person they know the least or with whom they have spoken the least).
-Invite participants to present the story of their Q first name to their partner: where they come from, what are their origins, their meaning, etc. Then, each person will have to present the whole group, in turn at the microphone.
-Leave them 5 to 10 minutes to exchange in pairs.
+- Share a personal story

+- Facilitate speaking at the microphone

+- Strengthen the bond of trust by allowing participants to introduce themselves and take an interest in others

+Materials · A radio studio

+- Create pairs (ask people to go to the person they know the least or with whom they have spoken the least). - Invite participants to present the story of their first name to their partner: where they come from, what are their origins, their meaning, etc.

+Then, each person will have to present the story of the first name of their partner, to the whole group, in turn at the microphone. - Leave them 5 to 10 minutes to exchange in pairs.